-- Reduction of pervious surfaces, minimizing stormwater runoff - Reduction of heat-sink effects caused by pavement - Reduction of vehicle use and associated emissions - Encouragement of pedestrian and bicycle commuting
+- Reduction of pervious surfaces, minimizing stormwater runoff - Reduction of heat-sink effects caused by pavement - Reduction of vehicle use and associated emissions Encouragement of pedestrian and bicycle commuting - Encouragement of pedestrian and bicycle commut

 Parking

 There are approximately 1300 parking spaces plus 50 spaces for special event parking on the campus.
 Approximately 175 surface parking spaces are planned, in addition to structured parking on the Car Museum site when redeveloped.
 From June 2013 to June 2014, a total of 1189 semester and annual parking permits were issued by New College.
 Of these, 387 were staff permits, 547 student permits, and 244 other permits.
 There are an adequate number of non-event parking spaces on campus, but the distribution of these spaces is somewhat problematic.